graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 Due to the above validation, resolvers defined on fields of interface types are never be used by GraphQL.NET.
 As such, resolvers are not generated for fields of `AutoRegisteringInterfaceGraphType`s in version 7.2+.

+### 18. `SchemaValidationVisitor` has more runtime checks

+Starting with version 7.4, the `StreamResolver` property should be set exclusively for root fields in subscriptions, while the `Resolver` property should only be assigned to object output types' fields.
+Fields within interface types and input object types should not set these properties.
+This modification may lead to potential disruptions in your applications, as the schema may trigger an exception during initialization.
+To eliminate this exception, simply cease assigning these properties for the fields specified in the exception message.